chinmaygandi/chinmaygandi/README.md

 - 👯 I’m looking for any opportunities in Cloud development or Data engineering
 - 📫 How to reach me: gandi.c@northeastern.edu
 - 😄 Pronouns: He/Him
-- ⚡ Developed : Applications like PDF-GPT, NewsAggregator, RoommateFinder and ResumeScreener.
+- ⚡ Developed: Applications like PDF-GPT, NewsAggregator, RoommateFinder and ResumeScreener.
 Go through the github repos for more details